 There are a few reasons this could be happening — different “flare factors” can increase your dog’s itching despite being on previously-effective medication.
 A flare factor is a condition that causes dramatic worsening of itching or skin inflammation that was previously under control.
 These factors include fleas, staph (bacteria) or yeast (fungal) infections, and food allergies.
 If you’re noticing an increase in your dog’s scratching, they may have developed one or more of these flare factors that are pushing them over their “itch threshold” despite being on anti-itch medication.

-- Staph or yeast infections.
 Dogs with atopic dermatitis have increased Staph and yeast on their skin compared to normal dogs, due to a breakdown in their protective skin barrier.
-Your veterinarians can prescribe oral, injectable and topical medications to treat these conditions.
+Your veterinarian can prescribe oral, injectable and topical medications to treat these conditions.